Montimage/mmt-mspl-enabler/mmt-mspl-driver-plugin/README.md

 The mmt-mspl-enabler is a project designed to connect an mspl file to Montimage's mmt-tools.

+## Connecting to Bastion

+For connecting to Bastion, refer the /Docker-MMT-Tools.README.md and use the file mmt-driver.py located in this folder

 ## Run Locally

 Go to the project directory